-The Ministry of Finance extends dividend benefits for business in Russian offshores.
+Expansion of dividend benefits for businesses in Russian offshore companies

 Special Administrative Regions (SAR) on Russky island in Vladivostok and Oktyabrsky island in Kaliningrad were established in 2018 to attract capital from foreign Russian companies.
 Registration in the SAR was the primary condition of the third capital amnesty, which ended on March 2, 2020.

 In accordance with the draft law, the Ministry of Finance proposes:

 - allow all international holding companies that are residents of the SAR to transfer dividends abroad at a tax rate of 5% (currently, only public international holding companies have this right);

 - cancel the additional condition that only international holding companies that were public on January 1, 2018, will receive the benefit;